mullak99/extra_recipe/README.md

 ![extra_recipe logo](https://raw.githubusercontent.com/mullak99/extra_recipe/master/extra_recipe/Assets.xcassets/AppIcon.appiconset/Icon-App-60x60%403x.png)

+Please use the ['Issues'](https://github.com/mullak99/extra_recipe/issues) tab for reporting any issues.

 ## (Recommended) How-to

 Clean reboot the device, wait for a couple of minutes, start extra_recipe, wait for 5 seconds or so, then hit "go".